Prompt Engineering Guide

 Enhanced LLM Accuracy

-Role prompting can be used to improve accuracy on certain problems, like general world knowledge1 and reasoning3.
-While this statement is backed by some research, this area has not been studied enough, as we discussed in our article7.
+Role prompting can be used to improve accuracy on certain problems, like general world knowledge and reasoning.
+While this statement is backed by some research, this area has not been studied enough, as we discussed in our article: Is Role Prompting Effective?.

 Here are a few recommendations for creating role prompts that improve accuracy: